Projects

 To delete a project, first delete all dependencies then a delete button will appear.

-Each project generates a unique hyperlink comprised of its internal project ID.
+Each project generates a unique identifier and URI comprised of its internal project ID.
 Example: {base URL}/project/{projectID} such as: https://arctos.database.museum/project/10000298

 Edit this Documentation